rugemii/phpasta/readme.md

 It's not magic that when the user type a url on the browser, we already know where to find the right script to be called or who should handle that and output something on the display, thus we have a thing that will handle that, the so called router, give the path to him and he knows the way, whose going to handle (template inside it) that.

+What's confusing is where all the data goes, what is visible on the code, what can be called and you have no clue what's the state of those data and are they going to be displayed or appear on the page.